just-js/just/README.md

 - docker builds

 ## Todo
+- figure out how to pass a define to module so we can do a static build without dlopen
+- allow just.library('foo.so') to load internal first and if that fails to try dlopen
+- naming convention for docker images
+- catch all exceptions in c++ and do return codes

 - remove all throws in lib/*.js
 - add shm operation - https://gist.github.com/garcia556/8231e844a90457c99cc72e5add8388e4
 - add file operations